top of page

 Star Rating: Not yet rated

-Summary: This biography takes a look at the story of The Bangles, the all female band that defined the pop/rock sound in the 1980s.
-From “Manic Monday” to “Eternal Flame,” this book captures their rise to international fame and also the struggles of maintaining credibility in the male dominated music scene of the time.
+Summary: This biography explores the story of The Bangles, the all-female band that defined the pop/rock sound in the 1980s.
+From “Manic Monday” to “Eternal Flame,” this book captures their rise to international fame and the struggles of maintaining credibility in a male-dominated music scene.

 Why I Like This Book:

-• A revealing look at the 80s pop rock explosion from a female perspective.
+• It offers a revealing look at the 80s pop-rock explosion from a female perspective.

-• It Highlights the challenges that female groups faced at the time and how they navigated through it.
+• It highlights the challenges female groups faced and how they navigated through them.

-• I found it a great balance of both nostalgia and critical insight into the band and the time.
+• I found it a great balance of nostalgia and critical insight into the band and the era.

 Author: Dolly Parton